Analysing the enigma that is Tony Montana: political refugee

 Can’t you see what we’re becoming, Tony?
 We’re losers.
 We’re not winners, we’re losers. – Elvira Hancock

-Inevitably, as he comes to accept his fate, Tony turns to his product.
+As he comes to accept his fate, Tony turns to his product.
 One time mentor Frank may have adopted less of a moral code, but he knew how to survive in his chosen environment, had learnt to be happy with what he had.
 Tony has no such limitations.
 He wants to operate on his own terms, and when Manny’s lax approach lands them in some federal hot soup he is forced to make a deal with the devil, putting his fate in the hands of a giant who must never be stirred.
 In the end, it is Montana’s morality that proves his unravelling.
 Tony has never fucked anyone over in his life who didn’t have it coming, and when he is forced to assassinate a wife and her children he refuses to bow to Sosa’s political demands and his fate is sealed.

 Pacino delivers a frenzied tour de force as the irrepressible Montana, his pint-sized ferocity eating up the frame like a man possessed.
 Gone are the foreboding subtleties of Michael Corleone, replaced instead by a ticking time-bomb of frightening potency.
 The role would prove something of a transition in the career of Pacino.
 This was a landmark performance, the style of which he seemed unable to shake throughout much of the ensuing period, and sometimes to his detriment.